MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm.md

 ---
-title: Create a contact in your CRM from Sales app
+title: Create a contact in your CRM from the Sales app
-description: Learn how to create a contact in your CRM from Sales app. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to create a contact in your CRM from the Sales app. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot